vacp2p/rfc/content/docs/rfcs/38/README.md

 3. After this sampling is finished, if there is a vote that has more than an `alpha` threshold, it accumulates one count for this opinion, as well as changes its opinion to this one.
 But, if a different opinion is received, the counter is reset to 1.
 If no threshold `alpha` is reached, the counter is reset to 0 instead.
 4. After several iterations of this algorithm, we will reach a threshold `beta`, and decide on that as final.

 Next, we will proceed to describe our new algorithm, based on Snowball.
-There are 3 main paths to achieving the initial target of improving the current state of the art:

-- Find ways to extend the Snowball algorithm.
-- Find ways to modify the Snowball algorithm.
-- Find ways to strengthen the Snowball algorithm in particular scenarios, or as generic as possible.

-In our design, all 3 are attempted.

 We have identified a shortcoming of the Snowball algorithm that was a perfect starting point for devising improvements.
 The scenario is as follows: